-Under same budget, it shows when bribes a buyer, it is worthy to bribe it completely to the highest rating.
+Under the same budget, it shows when a buyer is bribed, it is worthy to bribe it completely with the highest rating.
 We further analyze under what conditions the rating system is bribery-proof.
-Based on the above proposition, we are able to show that no strategy is profitable if the number of potential buyers is too low, i.e., the ratio between number of current rated buyers $|B_i|$ and potential buyers greater than the profit of an item $k$. \begin{lemma} For seller $i$, no strategy is profitable if:
+Based on the above proposition, we can show that no strategy is profitable if the number of potential buyers is too low, $i.e.$, the ratio between the number of current rated buyers $|B_i|$ and potential buyers is greater than the profit of an item $k$. \begin{lemma} For seller $s_i$, no strategy is profitable if

 \end{lemma}